On Learning to Summarize with Large Language Models as References: Methods

 \subsection{Large Language Models as References}

 Similar to Eq.~\ref{eq:auto}, an auto-regressive LLM $h$ defines a target distribution for text summarization:

-which is different from the point-mass distribution defined by a single reference summary (Eq.~\ref{eq:point}).
+which is different from the point-mass distribution defined by a single reference summary (Eq.~\ref {eq:xent}).
 Consequently, the cross-entropy loss becomes

 where $\mathcal{S}$ is the set of possible outputs (candidate summaries).
+This setting is coined \textit{\textbf{sequence-level knowledge distillation}} by \citet{kim-rush-2016-sequence}.
 In practice, computing Eq.~\ref{eq:xent-llm} is intractable because $\mathcal{S}$ is infinite.
-Therefore, we investigate three types of methods to approximate the optimization process of Eq.~\ref{eq:xent-llm}.
+Thus, we explore various approaches to approximate this learning objective.